-It is known that memory and attention are the main aspects of executive functions; as the years go by, the quality of life and health of people is affected by a decline in their functionality, which has social, mental and physical consequences (Riojas-Duarte & Quintana-López, 2021, p.
+It is known that memory and attention are the main aspects of executive functions; with the passage of time, the quality of life and health of people is affected by a decline in their functionality, which has social, mental and physical consequences (Riojas-Duarte & Quintana-López, 2021, p.
 8).

-Age-related memory problems are a cognitive alteration considered normal, they are mild forgetfulness.
+Age-related memory problems are a cognitive alteration considered normal; they are mild forgetfulness.
 It has been suggested as a normal stage in the elderly.
 This event is known as Age-Related Memory Impairment (ARMD), but this cognitive alteration is not considered a disease (Sosa Sosa, 2016, p.
 18).

 Carbajal (2007) explains that in our country the majority of older adults who consult for memory loss do not have cognitive disorders, what they present are these subjective memory losses, where they believe they present a decrease in some cognitive function but in reality this loss is not made known after the corresponding tests have been carried out.
-This subjective loss is strongly related to anxieties, fears of developing dementia, relationship conflicts and attention problems of older adults.
-(Sosa Sosa, 2016, pp. 18 - 19)
+This subjective loss is strongly related to anxieties, fears of developing dementia, relationship conflicts and attention problems of older adults (Sosa Sosa, 2016, pp. 18 - 19).

-In accordance with the aforementioned and seeing the importance of attention and memory in everyday life, it was considered important to carry out this research in order to verify the impact that the mood of older adults may have in relation to the loss or deterioration of attention and memory.

-Based on the above, the interest of the present study lies in investigating attention and memory in older adults and their relationship with mood.
+In accordance with the above and seeing the importance of attention and memory in everyday life, it was considered important to carry out this research in order to verify the impact that the mood of older adults may have in relation to the loss or development of dementia. r in relation to the loss or deterioration of attention and memory.
+Based on the above, the interest of the present research lies in investigating attention and memory in older adults and their relationship with mood.